-Since 1975, Don Klawiter has had a renowned career as an antitrust partner at three major international firms and as a prosecutor and senior official at the antitrust division of the US Department of Justice.
+Since 1975, Don Klawiter has had a renowned career as an antitrust partner at three major international firms and as a prosecutor and senior official at the Antitrust Division of the U.S. Department of Justice.
 In June 2021, Don joined Sterlington, PLLC, one of the world's leading premium virtual law firms, where he serves corporate and individual clients and continues to contribute to today's lively antitrust debate.
-Because of its structure, the firm can serve clients with speed, efficiency and flexibility.
+Because of its structure, the firm can serve clients with great value and efficiency.

-Don’s practice focuses on antitrust investigations and litigation with primary emphasis on international cartel matters.
-He has represented defendant corporations and executives from six continents, as well as plaintiff corporations.
-Don has led corporate internal investigations in cartel and merger matters and advised corporate boards on how to respond to investigations and enforcement actions.
-He has also developed innovative compliance training programmes and assisted clients in obtaining corporate leniency in the United States and other jurisdictions.
+Don’s practice focuses on antitrust investigations and litigation, with a primary emphasis on international cartel matters.
+He has represented accused corporations and executives from six continents.
+Don has also led corporate internal investigations in cartel and merger matters and advised corporate boards on how to respond to investigations and enforcement actions.
+He has also developed innovative compliance training for clients, and counselled clients to seek – and obtain -- corporate leniency in the USA and other jurisdictions.

-Don’s most significant professional achievement was his tenure as chair of the ABA section of antitrust law (2005–2006).
-He held the position at the moment the international enforcement community began expanding its jurisdiction and working cooperatively, and the international defence bar responded creatively to the changing environment.
-Don was a founder of, and twelve-time speaker at, the ABA's legendary international cartel workshops, which bring together the enforcers and defence counsel of the world every two years.
+Don’s most significant professional achievement was his tenure as chair of the ABA section of antitrust law in 2005-2006.
+He held that office as the international enforcement community began expanding its jurisdiction and working cooperatively, and the international competition defence bar had to respond creatively to this major paradigm shift.
+Don was a founder of, and a 12-time participant in, the ABA’s International Cartel Workshop, which is the premier event to bring together enforcers and defence counsel from around the world every two years.

-Don has been a speaker or organiser at more than 200 antitrust events in 18 countries, and has testified before the Senate Judiciary Committee and the US Sentencing Commission.
-He has written over 150 professional articles on antitrust and litigation issues.
+Don has been a speaker/organiser at more than 200 antitrust events in 18 countries, and he has testified before the US Senate Judiciary Committee and the US Sentencing Commission.
+He has written over 150 professional articles on antitrust issues.